zaius/docs/legacy-docs/werckeryml/index.md

 <a id="box"></a>
 ## box

 The box section allows you to choose a box which will be used to run the builds and deploys.
 This item will contain a single reference to the box.
-The box will be prefixed by the owner and it can be postfixed with a "@" followed by a version.
+The box will be prefixed by the owner and it can be post-fixed with a "@" followed by a version.
 If no version is given, then the latest version will be used.
 The default blank box:

     box: wercker/default